Virtual Consultations Available! Start Your Journey Today.

 July 31, 2013

-The American Society of Plastic Surgeons published a study taken in 2012, which showed that gynecomastia is the number one procedure performed on teenagers in the U.S. The average age of these boys ranges between 13-19.
+The American Society of Plastic Surgeons published a study taken in 2012, which showed that gynecomastia is the number one procedure performed on teenage boys in the U.S. The average age of these boys ranges between 13-19.
 Since the first statistics were recorded in 1997, gynecomastia surgery has doubled.
 This can be attributed to the increase of awareness and understanding about gynecomastia.
 As a result, we are finally seeing boys and men start to come out of hiding and do something about their problem.

 [youtube id=”eK6Qx2EDti8″ width=”450″ height=”300″]